Posted by

 I suspect his ease on stage reflects the cool he’s learned to keep as a US Army medic on deployment in Iraq.
 Some musicians would’ve been ruffled by Wave Street’s little techno blips, but Covell handled them with grace and humor—he just sailed right along with a big smile, coming through like a longtime pro.

 I first heard Covell at Monterey Live, and when I heard he was recording tonight at Wave Street, I was not about to miss it.
 He’s expected back in this area at the end of the year (just home now on a two-week leave), and expects to do his next Monterey-area show in December.
-Buy your tickets fast—as word gets out about this guy, he’s going to keep selling out shows.
+Buy your tickets fast—it’s likely to be another sell-out show.

 Covell’s music is consistently upbeat, and that makes sense.
 He’s a medic, after all, and his goal is to help people feel better.
 The jubilation of the people streaming out of Wave Street testified to his success.